PaulleDemon/AWS-deployment/UsingEnvironment.md

 # Setting you allowed host and other sensitive information in environment variables.

-If you are working in production or even in development you don't want to expose your host name, allowed hosts, passwords etc, by placing them inside your settings.
+If you are working in production or even in development you don't want to expose your hostname, allowed hosts, passwords, etc, by placing them inside your settings.

 ## Hiding your sensitive information in development

-In development you will create a `.env` file where you will store all the important passowrds, endpoints to database etc. You will add this file to `.gitignore` and will not commit this file or put this up in a public repository.
+In development you will create a `.env` file where you will store all the important passwords, endpoints to the database, etc. You will add this file to `.gitignore` and will not commit this file or put this up in a public repository.

-The `.env` file should look something like the below
+The `.env` file should look something like the one below
 ```
 RDS_HOST=xyz.region-xyq.aws.database.com
 RDS_PASSWORD=xyzwie129